astfreitas/ISEP_lapr2-2018-g056_wiki/UseCases/UC15_EvaluateSP.md

 The Service Provider's classification is defined in the system.

 ## Main Success scenario
 1. The HRO starts the evaluation of a service provider.
 2. The system shows him the list of Service Providers registered and requires to select one.
 3. The HRO selects a Service Provider.
 4. The system displays the SP's rating distribution, statistics and calculated classification (i.e. "Worst", "Regular", "Outstanding") and asks the HRO to accept or modify the classification.
 5.
 	a.
 The HRO accepts the classification. (step 10)
 	b.
 The HRO chooses to modify the classification. (step 6)
 7. The System provides the possible replacing labels and asks the HRO to choose one.
 8. The HRO chooses ones.
-9. The System registers his choise and informs the HRO of the success of the operation.
+9. The System registers his choice and informs the HRO of the success of the operation.
 10. The Use Case ends.